 706 Tests and Measurement in Rehabilitation Counseling Psychology (3).
 This course is an overview of the selection, administration, and interpretation of major assessment tools.
 Emphasis is on persons with mental illness or developmental disabilities.

-708 Community Integration for Individuals with Disabilities: Work, Home and Leisure (3).
+708 Career Development and Employment: Counseling Persons with Disabilities (3).
 This course will cover career development and counseling with emphasis on community integration in vocational and leisure pursuits of persons with disabilities, particularly those with mental illness and developmental disabilities.

-710 Developmental Counseling Through the Life Span (3).
-Developmental theories and counseling through the life span will be covered with overall themes of positive development, resiliency, and healthy life transitions of persons with disabilities.
+710 A Multicultural Perspective of Developmental Counseling through the Lifespan (3).
+A multicultural perspective of developmental theories and counseling through the lifespan will be covered with overall themes of positive development, resiliency, and healthy life transitions of persons with disabilities.

 712 Fundamentals of Rehabilitation Counseling and Psychology: Diagnosis and Practice (3).
 Prerequisites, RPSY 700 and 702.
 An introduction to diagnosing clients with mental illness and developmental disabilities.
 Focus is on best practice treatment and the vocational, social, and familial implications of living with a DSM disorder.